starius/ScPrime/modules/renter/contractor/README.md

 The Contractor is responsible for forming and renewing file contracts with hosts.
 Its goal is to manage the low-level details of the negotiation, revision, and renewal protocols, such that the renter can operate at a higher level of abstraction.
-Ideally, the renter should be mostly ignorant of the Sia protocol, instead focusing on file management, redundancy, and upload/download algorithms.
+Ideally, the renter should be mostly ignorant of the ScPrime protocol, instead focusing on file management, redundancy, and upload/download algorithms.

 The Contractor is also responsible for various forms of contract maintenance